The 19 Biggest Upsets in Sporting History

 14. Patriots Defeat The ‘Greatest Show on Turf’

 The Patriots lost one of the greatest upsets of all-time - more on which below - but were also victorious in one of the biggest upsets.
-The 2002 NFL Super Bowl seemed like an absolute lock for the St. Louis Rams, who were dubbed as the ‘Greatest Show on Turf’ and were favoured by 14 points in the game.
+The 2002 NFL Super Bowl seemed like an absolute lock for the St. Louis Rams, who were dubbed as the ‘Greatest Show on Turf’ and were favoured by 14 points in the game in the NFL betting odds.

 It was the first season with Tom Brady as the quarterback of the Patriots, and the team was expected to get trounced by the heavily favoured Rams.
 However, New England grounded the St. Louis offense for much of the game.